NovaLogicDev/kotlin-native/COCOAPODS.md

 </div>

-To use these dependencies from a Kotlin code, a package `cocoapods.<library-name>` must be imported.
-E.g. in the example above a package `cocoapods.AFNetworking` is used.
+To use these dependencies from a Kotlin code, import a package `cocoapods.<library-name>`.
+In the example above, it's `cocoapods.AFNetworking`.

 The dependencies declared in this way are added in the podspec file and downloaded during the execution of `pod install`.